ms609/ProfileParsimony/README.md

 # ProfileParsimony

-ProfileParsimony is an R package, built on Phangorn, to implement the Profile Parsimony approach to character weighting introduced by Faith and Trueman (2001).
+ProfileParsimony was an R package, built on Phangorn, to implement the Profile Parsimony approach to character weighting introduced by Faith and Trueman (2001).
 It also provides an implementation of Successive Approximations weighting (Farris 1969).

 It incorporates modifications to phangorn that improve the speed of phylogenetic analysis, and adds support for TBR rearrangements.

-A stable version of this package is available through the CRAN repository.
+It has now been integrated into the more capable package [TreeSearch](https://github.com/ms609/TreeSearch).

-Alternatively, you can install the latest development version of the package into R thus:
+It is still possible to install the standalone package thus:
 ```r
 # Install the devtools package from CRAN
 install.packages('devtools')